JonahJackson1/testing-project-automation/notes/ISSUE_FLOW.md

   B[Feature card is converted to an issue]
   C[Feature branch is created]
-  D[Pull request is opened for new feature branch] E[Feature issue is labeled "ready for dev"] F[Feature branch is committed to]
+  D[Pull request is opened for new feature branch] E[Feature issue is labeled 'ready for dev'] F[Feature branch is committed to]
   G[Comment is added to pull request detailing changes on feature branch] H[Feature branch is linted]